Ashi2806/Sales_analysis-mysql/README.md

 ### Exploratory Data Analysis of Automotive Sales and Performance Using MySQL and PowerBI

 ## 2. Overview
 This project dives into car sales data using pure SQL—no dashboards, just logic.
 I cleaned and explored the dataset to uncover patterns in pricing, brand performance, and technical specs like BHP and mileage.
-Through modular queries and smart segmentation, I surfaced insights that connect raw numbers to real business decisions.
+Key insights were visualized in Power BI to connect raw numbers with real business decisions.

 ##  3. Key Questions Answered
 - Are higher-priced models selling better?